attilavt/node-dj/README.md

 `npm install --global --production windows-build-tools`

 ## Linux (ubuntu)
-For developing and running on linux, the following command must first be run:
+(if you are running node-dj on a raspberry pi, don't forget to set the audio output with `sudo raspi-config`) For developing and running on linux, the following command must first be run:
 `sudo apt-get install -y libasound2-dev make gcc g++`